maredios/AI-predicting-a-film-s-rating/README.md

 - The model converges reliably with stable test performance.
 - Overfitting is present but remains controlled through XGBoost’s regularization parameters.
 - The feature importance analysis reveals clear and interpretable patterns aligned with the structure of movie metadata.
-- Combining textual, categorical, and numerical inputs forms a rich feature space that captures multiple dimensions of film characteristics.
+- Combining textual, categoricaland numerical inputs forms a rich feature space that captures multiple dimensions of film characteristics.

 Overall, these results confirm the suitability of the chosen preprocessing strategy and model architecture for the task of rating prediction.